Polymer/old-docs-site/README.md

 #### Making changes / watching files / live reload

-If you're marking changes use the `watch` task.
+If you're making changes use the `watch` task.
 Optionally add `--reload` to live reload the tab when changes are saved.

     gulp watch --reload